Why are internet speeds in Germany so terrible?

 This is hard to say.
 Let me tell you about some of my experiences.

 At my home in Berlin-Neukölln we use a Vodafone 50MB cable connection.
-Down and upload speed is more or less reliable and we do not have many downtimes.
+Down and upload speed was more or less reliable until recently when we had outages for days.
+I am now changing to Telekom.

 At work in Berlin-Mitte we use Telekom DSL.
 We had downtimes a couple of times per year when the entire block went offline for a day.